tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/获取主密钥列表_intl.md

 API domain name: kms.tencentcloudapi.com

-This API describes the keys (KeyIds) under the specified account.
+This API is used to get the keys (KeyIds) under a specified account.

 API request rate limit: 50 requests/sec.